espressif/idf-eclipse-plugin/README.md

 <a name="idfterminal"></a>
 # ESP-IDF Terminal

-This would launch a local terminal with all the environment variables which are set under `Preferences > C/C++ > Build > Environment`.
+This would launch a local terminal with all the environment variables which are set under `Preferences` > `C/C++` > `Build` > `Environment`.
 The default working directory would be either the currently selected project or IDF_PATH if there is no project selected.

 The terminal PATH is also configured with `esptool`, `espcoredump`, `partition_table`, and `app_update` component paths so that it will be handy to access them directly from the ESP-IDF terminal.

 To launch the ESP-IDF Terminal:

-* Click on the `Open a Terminal` icon from the toolbar
+* Click on the `Open a Terminal` icon from the toolbar.
-* Choose `ESP-IDF Terminal` from the terminal drop-down and click `OK` to launch a terminal
+* Choose `ESP-IDF Terminal` from the terminal drop-down and click `OK` to launch a terminal.

 ![](docs/images/idf_terminal.png)

 <a name="espidfcomponents"></a>
 # Installing ESP-IDF Components

 You can install the ESP-IDF Components directly into your project from the available components online.
-Follow the steps below.
+Follow the steps below:

-* Right click on the project from project explorer in which you want to add the component to and Select `Install ESP-IDF Components`
+* Right-click on the project from `Project Explorer` in which you want to add the component to and Select `Install ESP-IDF Components`.

   ![](docs/images/ESP-IDF_Components/install_components.png)

   A new window will open up showing all the available component to be installed.

-* From the window you can click on `Install` button to add that component to the project.
+* From the window, you can click on `Install` button to add that component to the project.
 To get to the readme file for that component you can click on `More Info` which will open the browser link to the readme file of that component.
   ![](docs/images/ESP-IDF_Components/components_window.png)

 Already added components are also shown but the `Install` button changes text to `Already Added` and is disabled.

 <a name="configureEnvironmentVariables"></a>
 # Configuring Environment Variables

-Eclipse auto configures the required environment variables in the `Preferences` > `C/C++ Build` > `Environment` section if IDF Tools are installed using `Espressif` > `ESP-IDF Tools Manager` > `Install Tools` menu option.
+Eclipse configures automatically the required environment variables in the `Preferences` > `C/C++ Build` > `Environment` section if IDF Tools are installed using `Espressif` > `ESP-IDF Tools Manager` > `Install Tools` menu option.
 Required environment variables:

 * `IDF_PATH`
 * `PATH`
 * `OPENOCD_SCRIPTS`
 * `IDF_PYTHON_ENV_PATH`

-If the required environment variables are not configured for any reason, please follow the step by step instructions below.
+If the required environment variables are not configured for any reason, please follow the step-by-step instructions below.

-* Click on the `Environment` preference page under `C/C++ Build`.
+1. Click on the `Environment` preference page under `C/C++ Build`.
-* Click `Add…` again, and enter name `IDF_PATH`.
+1. Click `Add…` again, and enter name `IDF_PATH`.
 The value should be the full path where ESP-IDF is installed.
-* Similarly we should configure `OPENOCD_SCRIPTS`, `IDF_PYTHON_ENV_PATH` and `PATH` environment variables
+1. Similarly, we should configure `OPENOCD_SCRIPTS`, `IDF_PYTHON_ENV_PATH` and `PATH` environment variables.

 This is how they should look: